 Cutting these out perfectly is very important.

 Note: I took photos of the actual jumping sheep patterns before we cut them out, but my camera deleted them.
-Just for an idea of what to expect, here's a picture of similar patterns of The Flying Fish.
+Just for an idea of what to expect, here's a picture of similar patterns to The Flying Fish.

 - Cutting: There's a lot to cut out!
 Four pages to be exact.
 We used plain scissors for some cuts, and my favorite tools of all time: a metal ruler and my X-Acto knife for more detailed cuts.
-Cutting out the insides of circles were the hardest cuts we made.
+Cutting out the insides of circles was the hardest cut we made.

 - Scoring and folding: All dotted lines indicate folds.
 These lines must first be scored.
 You can use a lot of things to score the paper.
 The book suggests using a pen that's out of ink.
 Getting just the right pressure when scoring is important.
 Too hard and the paper will tear, too little pressure and the paper won't fold on the score line.

 - Glue: As far as the glue, the book suggests "UHU All Purpose Glue," the gel version.
 It says "Bostick Clear" also gives good results.
 However, we used regular 'ole craft glue because it's all we had and I didn't know beforehand to purchase it.
 I don't suggest using regular glue since too much can cause the paper to warp.
 So if you order the book, pick up the correct kind while you wait for it to arrive.

 How long did it take to complete?
 We worked on the sheep for about three or four days, one hour or so at a time.
 Since we used regular glue (see my notes above), we had to wait on the glue to dry between some steps.
 Note that in one of the photos above you'll see where I used a loose rubber band to hold the paper tight together while it dried.